ayushsingh-22/FlightEye/README.md

 ## 📄 License

-MIT License - feel free to use, contribute, and modify this app as needed.
+Feel free to use, contribute, and modify this app as needed.

 ---

-> ✨ Made with ❤️ using Kotlin + Jetpack Compose